 Many pregnant women experience a burning sensation in the throat and chest when the stomach contents move back up into the esophagus (the tube that moves food from the throat to the stomach).
-This may be because hormones cause the valve at the entrance to the stomach to relax so that it doesn't close properly, allowing acidic stomach contents to move upward into the esophagus, a condition known as gastroesophageal reflux (GERD), or acid reflux.
-It can get worse later on in the pregnancy when the growing uterus presses upwards on the stomach.
+This may be because hormones cause the valve at the entrance to the stomach to relax so that it doesn't close properly, allowing acidic stomach contents to move upward into the esophagus, a condition known as gastroesophageal reflux (GER), or acid reflux.
+It can get worse later in the pregnancy when the growing uterus presses upward on the stomach.

 To help minimize the discomfort of heartburn:

 Steer clear of certain foods and drinks that can make it worse — citrus; spicy, fatty (especially fried or greasy) foods; caffeine; and carbonated drinks.

 Drink fluids between — not during — meals.